-The idea we use is the following.
-We define "weak generic hypermatrices" (see Definition 3.8) and we prove that the ideal generated by 2-minors of a weak generic hypermatrix is a prime ideal (Proposition 3.10).
+The idea we use is the following; generalizing ideas in [Ha1] we define "weak generic hypermatrices" (see Definition 3.8) and we prove that the ideal generated by 2-minors of a weak generic hypermatrix is a prime ideal (Proposition 3.10).
 Then we show that a symmetric hypermatrix of indeterminates is weak generic and we can conclude, since the ideal generated by its 2-minors defines, set-theoretically, a Segre-Veronese variety.